ashley9368/History-Quiz/TESTING.md

   * [Lighthouse](#lighthouse)
   * [Full Testing](#full-testing)

-Throughout the build i was constantly checking in the dev tools that the code i was applying was effective and applying correctly.
+Throughout the build i was constantly checking in the dev tools to test new concepts and test out current ones to see what worked well.

-I have gone through every page on my website and checked the responsiveness for various different screen sizes.
+I have gone through both pages on my website and checked the responsiveness for various different screen sizes.

 ## AUTOMATED TESTING